Tuesday, April 21, 2026

 Patriots wide receiver Stefon Diggs is facing charges of strangulation and assault as a result of a police report filed by a private chef who claims the NFL player owes her money.

-A woman, who claims she is owed a month’s pay, went to police earlier this month alleging Diggs assaulted her when she asked him about the payment.
+A woman, who claims she is owed a month’s pay, went to police in early December alleging Diggs assaulted her when she asked him about the payment.

-The charges were filed Monday in Dedham District Court.
-Assault and battery is a misdemeanor charge, while strangulation or suffocation is a felony charge.
+The charges were filed in Dedham District Court on Dec.
+29. Assault and battery is a misdemeanor charge, while strangulation or suffocation is a felony charge.

-Diggs’s attorney, Michael DiStefano, appeared at a hearing in Dedham District Court on Tuesday morning asking the judge to seal the case to avoid “substantial risk of widespread publicity.”
+Diggs’s original attorney, Michael DiStefano, appeared at a hearing in Dedham District Court after the charges were announced, asking the judge to seal the case to avoid “substantial risk of widespread publicity.”
 DiStefano also said Diggs’s team is working on a financial settlement with the accuser.

 “Stefon Diggs categorically denies these allegations,” another one of the player’s attorneys, David Meier, said in a statement.
 “They are unsubstantiated, uncorroborated, and were never investigated—because they did not occur.
 The timing and motivation for making the allegations is crystal clear: they are the direct result of an employee-employer financial dispute that was not resolved to the employee’s satisfaction.
 Stefon looks forward to establishing the truth in a court of law.”

-DiStefano’s request to seal the police report was denied by the judge, and the documents were made public later Tuesday.
+DiStefano’s request to seal the police report was denied by the judge, and the documents were made public a day after the charges were filed.

 The alleged incident happened on Dec.
 2 at a home previously owned by former Patriots and current Bills player Matthew Judon.
 The police report says the woman and Diggs had an argument over money after Diggs came into the chef’s bedroom.
 The woman said Diggs smacked her in the face, tried to choke her (she said she had trouble breathing and thought she could black out), and threw her onto the bed, the police report says.